cudmore/cudmore.github.io/_posts/2015-03-20-Rapsberry Pi Video Controller.md

 - raspberry pi
 ---

-##What the hell is this !!!

-This is a video server running on a raspberry Pi.
+This is a video server running on a raspberry Pi Linux computer.
 It is designed to monitor a video camera pointing at your animal.

 It allows you to:

 1 - Arm - Automatically record videos whenever you start acquisition in ScanImage
 2 - Record - Record a one time video